sokim03/Election_Analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: python 3.7 & Visual Studio Code 1.63
+- Software: Python 3.7 & Visual Studio Code 1.63

 ## Election-Audit Results
 The analysis of the election show that: